Currency Displayed in

 Be mindful that “overhauled” can be certified as airworthy to either “new limits” or “service limits” and the cost should be reflected accordingly.
 “Repaired” engines only specify the given repair and do not change any accumulated engine time from last overhaul.

-As an FAA certified repair station, HYFAST only assembles our engines to within NEW LIMIT specifications, comparable to the original manufacturer’s “rebuilt” engines.
+As an FAA certified repair station, HYFAST assembles our engines to within NEW LIMIT specifications, comparable to the original manufacturer’s “Rebuilt” engines unless requested as a LEAN Overhaul, which is comparable to the factory "Overhauled" units.